 In September 2016 I took up a postdoctoral research position awarded by the University of Oxford, in the research group of Prof. Tonia Vincent, Kennedy institute of Rheumatology.

 My research project aims to understand the cell biological mechanisms and pathways in cartilage regeneration including one trigger by cartilage injury to promote a repair response.
-In particular I am exploring the role of epigenetics in this process.
+In particular I am exploring the role of pericellular matrix bound growth factors in this process.